ljufa/rsplayer/docs/README.md

 ```
 * Manually download and install deb package
 The latest package can be downloaded from [this page](https://github.com/ljufa/rsplayer/releases/latest).

+* Download and manually install binary file (for non debian based linux)
+  - Under latest release page find `rsplayer_*` file for your system amd download
+  - rename file to `rsplayer`
+  - make it executable using `chmod +x rsplayer`
+  - run using command `./rsplayer`
+  - optionally if you need to run rsplayer automatically as as a service use [this systemd service file](../PKGS/debian/etc/systemd/system/rsplayer.service)

 ### Verify installation
 * Run systemd service by `sudo systemctl start rsplayer`